zlgesundheit/zlg-platform/docs/zlg_docs/docs/num_portal/configuration.md

 `command: certonly --webroot -w /var/www/certbot --force-renewal --email MAIL-ADRESS -d DOMAIN --agree-tos`

+For your setup you need to change the values for `--email MAIL-ADRESS` and `-d DOMAIN`.

-If you are actively setting up and testing - and therefore starting and restarting services often - you can set the '--test-cert'-Flag for testing with massively increased rate limits.
+If you are actively setting up and testing - and therefore starting and restarting services often - you can set the `--test-cert`-Flag for testing with massively increased rate limits.

 ---
 [![Creative Commons Attribution-ShareAlike 4.0 International License](https://i.creativecommons.org/l/by-sa/4.0/88x31.png "Creative Commons Attribution-ShareAlike 4.0 International License")](http://creativecommons.org/licenses/by-sa/4.0/)